Qatari Legal Advice

 Del Canto Chambers specialists are constantly up to date with new legislative changes and aware of any tax and legal implications.
 We understand local and regional GCC business practices, the tax and legal issues and the regulatory practices.
 Our clients can rely on credible advice, tailored to their unique requirements, whilst taking into account the diverse and complex legal and tax systems in the country they wish to do business in.

-As members of The Leading Edge Alliance, the second-largest international association in the world, and through our office in Qatar, we work with local accounting, financial, tax and business advisory services and can put our clients in touch with local business support.
+Through our office and partnerships in Qatar, we work with local accounting, financial, tax and business advisory services and can put our clients in touch with local business support.